jonrugova/kanban-crm/README.md

 ## Overview

-This project is a Kanban-style CRM prototype built for a tax advisory firm's client onboarding process.
-It provides a simple, intuitive workflow for managing clients from the initial inquiry through becoming an active client.
+This project is a Kanban-style CRM prototype built for Guhr Steuerberatung to streamline the client onboarding process.
+The goal was to create a clean, intuitive interface that allows staff to track prospective clients from the initial inquiry through becoming active clients while keeping the workflow simple and efficient.

+---

 ## Features

-* Drag and drop client cards between onboarding stages
+* Drag-and-drop client cards between onboarding stages
-* Create new clients directly in any column
+* Create new clients directly within any stage
 * View, edit, and delete client records
-* Stage-specific onboarding details
+* Stage-specific onboarding details and summaries
 * Search clients by name or email
-* Client details modal
+* Client details modal with editable information
 * Data persistence using localStorage
-* Clean and responsive user interface
+* Clean and responsive interface

+---

 ## Tech Stack